 If we break down the product into small parts before we start developing, we create focus and limit the number of product features, avoiding the product that does everything for everyone.
 Another possibility is that we realize, we don’t know why we’re creating the product, or realize it’s not needed.
 But that’s a good thing!
 It saves a lot of time and resources that would be put into an unsuccessful project.

 An elevator statement helps you be a visionary (and who wouldn’t want to be a Steve Jobs or an Elon Musk).
 By breaking down your product into parts relevant for business, like defining what your target audience is and the key benefit.
 Vision gives you an idea of where the product will be in a year or two and helps you develop a product with value for the customer.

 Creates a boundary for product-based decisions

 You create an imaginative fence around your product to protect it from unwanted features.
-People value saving time, and complicated, over the top product that can do everything is usually not very effective or easy to use.
-A research done by Scot Ambler from IBM showed that customers only use 36% of product features, which leaves 64% unwanted by the user!
+People value saving time, and complicated, over-the-top product that can do everything is usually not very effective or easy to use.
+Research done by Scot Ambler from IBM showed that customers only use 36% of product features, which leaves 64% unwanted by the user!
 The elevator statement creates a guideline for deciding which features make sense.

 Customers only use 36% of implemented features!